99robots/99robots-header-footer-code-manager/readme.txt

 * It can accept ANY code snippet (HTML / Javascript / CSS) from any service
 * and the list goes on and on...

+== MULTISITE NOTE ==
-== MULTISITE NOTE== If using this plugin on a multisite network, please make sure that the plugin is activated on a subsite level only.
+If using this plugin on a multisite network, please make sure that the plugin is activated on a subsite level only.

 > #### Plugin Information
 > * [Plugin Site](https://www.99robots.com/header-footer-code-manager)